Knawk/mc-MiniPracticeKit/README.md

 1. Open or create a Minecraft world in creative mode.
 2. Give yourself a command block by running `/give @p command_block`, and place it.
-3. Copy the contents of [`give-mpk.txt`](/give-mpk.txt) into the command block, and click "Done".
+3. Copy the contents of [`give-mpk.txt`](/give-mpk.txt) and paste them into the command block, and click "Done".
 4. Activate the command block (for example, with a button) to get a MiniPracticeKit.
-You can save it to a creative hotbar for easy access.
+You can save it to a Creative hotbar for easy access.

 </details>